-After 100 years at its original address, Dumm's Corner Market opened its new digs to the public last month complete with a fresh look, updated amenities, and a tellingly different name: Town Center Market.
+After 100 years at its original address, Dumm's Corner Market complete with a fresh look, updated amenities, and a tellingly different name: Town Center Market.

 The new venue is three times larger than the old location and includes outdoor seating, an expanded selection of liquor and food, free wifi, and a fully-equipped financial center.